Sharjah vs Dubai: Complete Cost Comparison 2026

 Varun Punjabi

 CEO & Founder, Yalla Calculators.
-Over 13 years of professional experience, including a decade in the domain and internet industry.
+13+ years of professional experience in software and digital business, with a background in the domain and internet industry; resident in the UAE since 2018 (8+ years in the UAE).
 Specializes in UAE property market analysis, mortgage calculations, DLD and RERA regulations, and UAE labor and school-fee frameworks.
+Not a licensed financial advisor — Yalla Calculators is an independent informational resource, not a regulated financial institution.
 Built Yalla Calculators after navigating Dubai’s property and education landscape firsthand.

 LinkedInFor methodology, data sources, and disclaimers, see our Methodology, Data Updates, and Terms of Use.
 Contact: info@yallacalculators.online.